AbhishekMarda/HuffmanEncoder/readme.md

 4. The code will create an `output.dat` file which will be the compressed version for the file.

 Note: Try compressing for larger file sizes.
-For extrememly small file sizes, it will not work!
+For extrememly small file sizes, the compressed file will be larger!

 I hope you enjoy reading my code and playing around with the encoder :)